 Periodically, the Organization invests through BTIF, in life science companies seeking to develop potentially transformative treatments for brain tumor patients.
 Generally, these notes accrue interest at a stated rate and have the option to convert into equity at a discount based on a specified future event.
 The Organization considers a convertible note receivable as impaired when it is probable that interest and/or principal will not be collected according to the contractual terms of the convertible note receivable agreement, or the underlying shares for which the notes would convert have a decrease in value.
-There were no loans that were deemed to be impaired as of December 31, 2023 or 2022.
+One convertible note receivable (Note C) was fully impaired during 2024 (see Note 9).